roman-corgi/cgi_noise/README.md

-# SNR Estimation Tool for Exoplanet Imaging
+# CGISNR Estimation Tool for Exoplanet Imaging

-This package contains a function library and associated constants that describe the noise properties of the Roman Space Telescope Coronagraph Instrument (CGI) when conduction Direct Imaging (DI) or Spectroscopic observations.
+This package contains a function library and associated constants that describe the noise properties of the Roman Space Telescope Coronagraph Instrument (CGI) when conducting Direct Imaging (DI) or Spectroscopic observations.

 The formulae and approach are documented in the SPIE JATIS paper on the CGI error budget:

 > Nemati, B., Krist, J., Poberezhskiy, I., Kern, B., 2023.
 Analytical performance model and error budget for the Roman coronagraph instrument.
 Journal of Astronomical Telescopes, Instruments, and Systems 9. https://doi.org/10.1117/1.jatis.9.3.034007

 This Python package calculates the required integration time to achieve a target signal-to-noise ratio (SNR) in direct imaging of exoplanets.
 It models star and planet flux, coronagraph throughput, detector noise, and background noise (zodi, speckle, stray light).

 ## 📦 Features
-- Modular architecture
 - YAML-based scenario configuration
 - No hardcoded paths
 - Python 3.12+ required